 These aren’t old days when marketers used to create content without the perfect sense of colors.
-Even today, some of us don’t think too much about it, and come up with something like this (no offense to Breaking Bad lovers)
+Even today, some of us don’t think too much about it and come up with something like this (no offense to Breaking Bad lovers)

 Ask yourself whether the color looks appropriate to you.
 Unless you’re a fan you won’t be falling for this one anyhow.

 Tara Hornor thinks color choice is really important for content advertising.
 She says, “I’m a big believer in color.
-I would go so far to say that all colors are beautiful, even the ones I don’t relate to very well.”
-According to her, the combination of right colors produces the exact feelings marketers wanted to evoke among targeted audiences.
+I would go so far as to say that all colors are beautiful, even the ones I don’t relate to very well.”
+According to her, the combination of the right colors produces the exact feelings marketers wanted to evoke among targeted audiences.

 If it seems interesting to you, the next thing you want to know is about the kind of feelings colors evoke.

 So, what kind of feelings do wrong colors evoke among audiences?